 As part of your teacher’s aide training course, you will be required to perform the tasks of a teacher’s assistant during your vocational placement.
 Vocational Placement will allow you to gain hands-on experience as a Teacher’s Aide.

-All learners of the Cert III in Education Support need to find a registered and approved educational setting to gain practical skills.
+All learners of the Cert III in Education Support need to find a registered and approved educational setting to gain practical skills working with children.
 You may work in registered facilities such as:

 Why is practical work experience important?